 - Cheap option if you can’t afford the SKG or Kuvings Whole Slow Juicer

 - Wide feed chute lessens the need to chop fruits like apple

 - Not as fast as a centrifugal juicer

 - At 19″ this machine is very tall and may not fit under a cabinet

 - Non-Ultem components may crack if you juice a lot of hard ingredients like carrot

 What to expect from the Aicok Slow Juicer?

 Everything in this juicer is big.
-Not only does it have a wide feed chute, it also has a gigantic auger.
+Not only does it have a wide feed chute, but it also has a large auger.
 Even the food pusher is large.

-Aicok has really done a good job in terms of how they put this product together.
+Aicok has done an excellent job in terms of how they put this product together.